simplicitesoftware/docs/content/CTG_30_tutorial/CTG_20_development/LSN_06_virtuallinks/virtuallinks_ENU.md

 Exercise
 =================
-- Create a field with no physical column and add it to the **Product** object with **Supplier** as linked object.
+- Create a field with no physical column and add it to the **Client** object with **Supplier** as linked object.
 This will create a link between both objectS.
 - Fill in the filter on the link that allows to view the list of a supplier's products that are linked to a sent order.